Columbia Lions women's basketball

 The Columbia Lions women's basketball team is the intercollegiate women's basketball program representing Columbia University.
 The school competes in the Ivy League in Division I of the National Collegiate Athletic Association (NCAA).
-The Lions play home basketball games at the Levien Gymnasium in New York, New York on the university campus.
-Columbia has won one Ivy League championship.
-The team is currently coached by Megan Griffith.
+The Lions play home basketball games at the Levien Gymnasium in New York, New York, on the university campus.
+Columbia has won three Ivy League championships.
+The team has been coached by Megan Griffith since 2016.

 History

-Prior to the 2022-23 season, the Lions have a 391-705 record since beginning play in 1984 after Columbia went co-ed in 1983.
+After the 2023–24 season, the Lions have a 442–718 record since beginning play in 1984 after Columbia went co-ed in 1983.
 They joined the Ivy League in women's basketball in 1986 after two seasons in Division III play.
 The women's teams used to be known as the Barnard Bears, named for the affiliated women's college of the same name.
-For their first 23 seasons, they never finished higher than fourth in the eight team conference.
+For their first 23 seasons, they never finished higher than fourth in the eight-team conference.
+They received their first NCAA Tournament bid as an at-large bid in 2024, leaving only Yale as the one Ivy League team to never make the women's tournament.
+They won the Ivy regular season title once again in the 2024-25 season but lost in the championship game of the Ivy Tournament to Harvard.
+However, Columbia would receive an at-large bid to reach their second straight NCAA Tournament.